carolisteia/greek-paGAN/README.md

 # greek-paGAN

 ## Goal
 In this exercise, we aim to perform classification and generation tasks on a dataset of ancient Greek characters.
+A more detailed explanation is available in the accompanying report file.

+# dataset
-## dataset
+## classification
-The original dataset is available on Icdar's 2013 [Competition](https://faubox.rrze.uni-erlangen.de/getlink/fi8qaEMwMkc5L2Bg7tdh5L/HomerCompTraining.zip).
-For this exercice, we are using the images's crops, that are available on the folder/data with a total of 35 579 images.
+The original dataset is available from the ICDAR 2013 competition [here](https://faubox.rrze.uni-erlangen.de/getlink/fi8qaEMwMkc5L2Bg7tdh5L/HomerCompTraining.zip).
+For this exercise, we are using cropped images of each character on the papyrus, which can be downloaded [here](https://www.dropbox.com/scl/fo/xmzzg3rks3f9xf0s5i4bz/ABAEORqLtKzgfCxIqjGahPg?rlkey=mtr91csjom9h1274ppeem2gss&st=igv0rka5&dl=0).

 # Install
 ## Tensorflow